 active community structures

-All donations to SOS Children’s Villages World Luxembourg are tax deductible within the limits set by article 109, paragraph 1, n°3 of the law concerning income tax.
+All donations in favour of SOS Children’s Villages World Luxembourg are tax deductible within the limits set by article 109, paragraph 1, n°3 of the income tax law.

 To contact us: